Mangala-Manmatharaja/SysWhispers2/README.md

   ❌ Tested on [Your Environments].

+## Troubleshooting

+  - Type redefinitions errors: a project may not compile if typedefs in `syscalls.h` have already been defined.
+  - Ensure that only required functions are included (i.e. `--preset all` is rarely necessary).
+  - If a typedef is already defined in another used header, then it could be removed from `syscalls.h`.

 ## 🙏 Credits
    Based on the original SysWhispers2 by @Jackson_T and @modexpblog.
    Additional contributions by Mangala-Mnmatharaja🎯.